prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Credit**

-The Gopher character is based on the Go mascot designed by Renée French and copyrighted under the Creative Commons Attribution 3.0 license.
+* The Gopher character is based on the Go mascot designed by Renée French and copyrighted under the Creative Commons Attribution 3.0 license.
+* The Go Challenge is being organized by [JoshSoftware Pvt.
+Ltd.](http://www.joshsoftware.com/) with help from the Go community.